Xueqlau/starter-academic/content/home/projects.md

 [[experience]]
-  title = "Statistical methods for analyzing multi-reader free response receiver operating characteristic (FROC) datasets" company = "Peking University" company_url = "Supervisor: Xiao-hua Zhou" location = "Beijing" date_start = "2020-02" date_end = ""
+  title = "Statistical methods for analyzing multi-reader free response receiver operating characteristic (FROC) datasets" company = "Peking University" company_url = "" location = "Supervisor: Xiao-hua Zhou" date_start = "2020-02"
+  date_end = ""
   description = """When evaluating diagnostic imaging tests, the multi-reader, multi-case free response study design is typically used, which gives rise to cross-correlated data structure.
 The existing methods cannot fully address this issue and ignore the effects of addition covariates on accuracy estimates as well.